Pointed Hoe | Ridging Hoe

 Tool Specifications

-Each Pointed Hoe includes:
+Each pointed hoe includes:

-• Forged steel hoe head
+- Forged steel hoe head

-• 5 foot hardwood handle
+- 5 foot hardwood handle

-• a large metal wedge for easy and secure assembly
+- a large metal wedge for easy and secure assembly

 Weight of complete hoe: 5 lbs

-Hoe Head: Width = 8", Height = 8", Thickness = 1/8", Weight = 2 lbs, Forged in India
+Hoe Head: Width = 8", Height = 8",

-Handle: Length = 59", Weight = 3 lbs, Diameter = 1-3/8", Made in USA
+Handle: Length = 59", Weight = 3 lbs,

-Click speaker symbol for sound.
+⮝ Click speaker symbol for sound.

 Forging is the process of forming and shaping metals through the use of hammering, pressing or rolling.
 The process begins with a bar or slab of steel which is heated to its plastic deformation temperature, then hammered or "kneaded" between dies to the desired shape and size.
-Forging is a ancient metalworking process that was done by a blacksmith pounding metal on an anvil with a hammer..
+Forging is an ancient metalworking process that was done by a blacksmith pounding metal on an anvil with a hammer.

 During the hot forging process, the steel's coarse grain structure is broken up and replaced by finer grains.
 Mechanical properties are improved by aligning the grain flow to obtain the desired directional strength.
 Forging can produce a piece that is stronger than an equivalent cast or machined part.